Parental care: Alloparental care

-In groups of animals
+Parental care in animals

 Invertebrates

 Potter wasp building mud nest for her offspring.
 Each nest is provisioned with food caught by the mother; one or more eggs are laid inside, and the nest is then sealed.

 Parental care is not frequently observed in invertebrate species.
 In Dipterans, oviposition is instead commonly observed.
 Adults lay their eggs before leaving them to hatch and develop into larva, then pupa, then adults.
 For example, Phormia regina adults lay their eggs preferentially on carrion and corpses.
 Though biparental and male-only care are rarely observed, female-only care does exist in some invertebrates.

 Some insects, including the Hymenoptera (ants, bees and wasps), invest substantial effort in caring for their young.
 The type and amount of care invested varies widely.
 Solitary wasps such as the potter wasps (Eumeninae) build nests for their young, provisioning them with food, often caterpillars, caught by the mother.
 The nests are then sealed, and the young live on the food until they leave the nest as adults.
 In contrast, social wasps and honeybees raise young in substantial colonies, with eggs laid mainly by queens (mothers), and the young cared for mainly by workers (sisters of the young).